Controls

 Properties and event reference

-TextWrapping: controls whether text is measured and rendered as a single line or wrapped lines.
+TextWrapping: controls whether plain text content is measured and rendered as a single line or wrapped lines.

 Click: bubbling routed event raised when the button is invoked.